stomt/gulp-modular/README.md

  - `vendorStyles` concats all styles from the bower dependencies and stores the file to a particular distribution folder.

 ## AngularJS & JavaScript
- - `configScripts` creates a dedicated Angular module to provide a environment specific appp configuration.
+ - `configScripts` creates a dedicated Angular module to provide a environment specific app configuration.
  - `karma` runs the karma test runner.
  - `protractor` runs protractor end-to-end tests.
  - `partials` collects all partials and combines them in a Angular module.